 - Freezing baked cookies: Once they have cooled, add to a freezer bag and store for up to 3 months.
 Then thaw on the counter for a couple of hours until no longer frozen.

 - Chocolate Chip Pudding Cookies

 - M&M Cookies

 - Brown Butter Chocolate Chip Cookies

 Best Chocolate Chip Cookies

-- Add the flour, baking soda, salt and cornstarch and pulse on low.
+- Add the flour, baking soda, salt and cornstarch and mix on low.
 I like to slowly mix in the chocolate chips with the last cup of flour.
-Again, do not over mix.
+Be careful not over mix.
 If the dough is too sticky add an extra Tablespoon or two of flour.
-Refrigerate dough for 30 minutes if time allows.
+Refrigerate dough for 30-60 minutes if time allows.